DylanGuedes/dylanguedes.github.io/index.md

 ### [IME/USP - Institute of Mathematics and Statistics at the University of São Paulo](https://www.ime.usp.br/) (2017-08 — Present)

-Created a middleware between smart cities platforms and Big Data tools to increase data processing usability to end users.
-The project uses Apache Spark to process smart cities Big Data, has a backend written in Elixir language, and has a frontend written with EmberJS framework.
+Created a middleware between smart cities platforms and Apache Spark to increase data processing usability to end users.
+The backend [is written in Elixir language](https://github.com/DylanGuedes/data-processor-backend) and has a frontend written with EmberJS framework.
+Thesis title: <i>Distributed Processing Integration in a Smart Cities Platform.</i>

 ### [FGA/UnB - Faculdade do Gama, Universidade de Brasília](https://unb.br/) (2012-07 — 2017-07)